Scholar | Practitioner | Author | Public Commentator

 A graduate from the University of Adelaide with a degree in Civil Engineering, Denis relocated to Singapore to work on major construction projects including building a tunnel in Changi Airport.
 With a background in project management as an engineer and a desire for more fulfilling work led to a move to Washington D.C. to complete the Masters of Science in Foreign Service degree at Georgetown University where he also worked as a research assistant to the former United States National Security Adviser, Anthony Lake.

 Following the 1999 civil war in East Timor, Denis was hired as a shelter engineer for the International Rescue Committee, a leading US humanitarian organisation.
 He spent the next year traversing the country helping communities build thousands of temporary homes as well as supporting job creation through the management of a small business grants program.
 Handing over responsibilities to Timorese staff as soon as a team was established and trained he then moved to Wau, Sudan, during the country’s long running civil war.

 Through this decade he worked with tribal chiefs, ayatollahs and militants; led the efforts to release the first aid worker kidnapped in Iraq; established refugee camps and along the way saw some of the worst and the best that humanity has to offer.
 These stories, among others, are now part of a book, No Dancing, No Dancing: Inside the Global Humanitarian Crisis (Odyssey Books, 2018).

 Not content with the solutions being offered by the international community to countries transitioning from war to peace, Denis completed a doctorate in political theology at the University of St Andrews studying the role of religion in rebuilding countries after war.
-This research led to the publication of the book Religion and Post-Conflict Statebuilding: Roman Catholic and Sunni Islamic Perspectives (Palgrave Macmillan, 2015) and other research on religion and rebuilding countries after war.
+This research led to the publication of the book Religion and Post-Conflict Statebuilding: Roman Catholic and Sunni Islamic Perspectives (Palgrave Macmillan, 2015) and other research on peace, human rights, religion and war.
 With a focus on the Middle East his scholarly work has been translated into Arabic.